 The causes and treatment of the mentally subnormal individual with attention given to the special psychological problems of this group.
 The social issues involved in the prevention and treatment of mental deficiency will be presented.
 Included in this course will be a field placement experience.
 Required of all special education teacher candidates.
-Prerequisite: EDUC 3203.
+Prerequisite: EDUC 3203; Acceptance into Lock 1, GPA 2.5.
 (Fall, Even Years)